Major investment to be made to the railway between York and Manchester via Leeds and Huddersfield.

 For more information and travel plans, please visit the Manchester Improvements page.

-Stretching across the North of England between York and Manchester, this key 76-mile Transpennine railway serves 23 stations, crosses over and dips under 285 bridges and viaducts, passes through six miles of tunnels, and crosses over 29 level crossings.
+Stretching across the North of England between York and Manchester, via Leeds and Huddersfield, the 76-mile Transpennine railway serves 23 stations, crosses over and dips under 285 bridges and viaducts, passes through six miles of tunnels, and crosses over 29 level crossings.

 To help us with our designs we need to gather lots of information and data about the railway, meaning our teams will be examining everything from the condition of bridges and tunnels, to checking for utilities and services under the track.

 You can read more on our assessment work by downloading our helpful information leaflet.

 As part of our work to maintain a safe and reliable railway, and in preparation for the Transpennine Route Upgrade, our specialist contractors are clearing vegetation from railway land between York and Manchester.

 This vegetation management work includes clearing trees, shrubs and bushes up to 6.5metres from the running line and any trees on Network Rail land that have the potential to fall on the infrastructure.

 You can read more about our vegetation management work by visiting our Vegetation Management Explained page.

 At strategic points across the route, we have built several temporary construction compounds.
 These compounds are a base of operations for railway staff working in the area, providing essential welfare facilities and equipment storage.